 Until recently, diamond dealers would argue that fancy green diamonds are suited more for collectors rather than investors.
 However, the increase in awareness and value potential of these magnificent stones, demand (and therefore price) will potentially continue to see a rise.

-The significant increase in green diamond prices in the last few years alone is already a strong indication that this color, which was once not relegated to the investment realm, is slowly becoming a serious demand.
+The significant increase in natural green diamond prices in the last few years alone is already a strong indication that this color, which was once not relegated to the investment realm, is slowly becoming a serious demand.

 Naturally, as knowledge about these stones continues to proliferate, so will investor desire to invest in them.
 This in turn could not only increase their valuation but also their liquidity.